Vonage/vivid-3/libs/components/src/lib/card/README.md

 ```

 ## Icon
-Add a `icon='icon-name'` attribute to add icon on the right of the card heading
+Add an `icon` attribute to add icon to the right of the card heading.
+You can choose an icon from the [vivid icons search platform](https://icons.vivid.vonage.com).

 - Type: `String`
 - Default: `''`